Levintsky/ML-tutorial/Basic-ML/Clustering.md

 	- Nonparametric;

 ## DBSCAN
 - Ester, M., H. P. Kriegel, J. Sander, and X. Xu.
 A Density-Based Algorithm for Discovering Clusters in Large Spatial Databases with Noise.
-In: Proceedings of the 2nd International Conference on Knowledge Discovery and Data Mining, Portland, OR, AAAI Press, pp. 226-231.
-1996
+In: Proceedings of the 2nd International Conference on Knowledge Discovery and Data Mining, Portland, OR, AAAI'96
-- Schubert, E., Sander, J., Ester, M., Kriegel, H. P., & Xu, X. (2017).
-DBSCAN revisited, revisited: why and how you should (still) use DBSCAN.
-ACM Transactions on Database Systems (TODS), 42(3), 19.
+- Schubert, E., Sander, J., Ester, M., Kriegel, H. P., & Xu, X. DBSCAN revisited, revisited: why and how you should (still) use DBSCAN.
+TODS'17

 ## Information Theory
 - J. S. Bridle, A. J. Heading, and D. J. MacKay.
 Unsupervised classifiers, mutual information and 'phantom targets'.
 NIPS'92
 - D. Barber and F. V. Agakov.
 Kernelized infomax clustering.
 NIPS'05
 - A. Krause, P. Perona, and R. G. Gomes.
 Discriminative clustering by regularized information maximization.
 NIPS'10